hef/lazytunnel/readme.md

 * On connection, lookup the list of ec2 instances that can handle the connection by ec2 tag.
 * uploads a new ssh key to use on aws that lasts 60 seconds.
 * connects to the ec2 instance automatically over ssh
-* Forwards any connections from the local machine to the ec2 instance on the same port.
+* Forwards any connections from the local machine to an ec2 instance on the same port.

 What This Tool Replaces
 -----------------------
-* to port forward webtraffic to a set of ec2 instances
+* to port forward web traffic to a set of ec2 instances
 * lookup the ec2 instance by name or "role" tag  in AWS console
 * copy the ip address into a terminal
 * grab the correct ssh key for the instance
-* run `ssh -i <keypath> ec2-user@<ip address> -Lport:localhost:port
+* run `ssh -i <keypath> ec2-user@<ip address> -L port:localhost:port
 * ignore the shell I don't care about anymore, but keep it open
 * repeat 2 more times for the other 2 services I care about